dparedesh/susy-statistical-interpretation/README.md

-### Exclusion countour plots:
+### Exclusion contour plots:

-The commands used to the exclusion contour plots for the model Mc16SusyBtt are summarized below.
+The commands used to get the exclusion contour plots for the model Mc16SusyBtt are summarized below.

 ```